euiyounghwang/DB-Interface-Export/README.md

 # DB-Interface-Export
 <i>Python DB Interface with Prometheus-Export

-This is a repository that searches the desired table in the db in the Prometheus-Export application and delivers the record.
+This is a repository that provides to deliver the records to the Prometheus-Export application.

 ### Using Poetry: Create the virtual environment in the same directory as the project and install the dependencies: